Quick overview

 In common practice, you will encounter different variations of confirmation.
 They differ depending on who issues it and for what purpose.
 A certificate of income may be issued by an employer, by an accountant of a self-employed person, or a form issued by a specific institution (e.g. the MLSA or a bank) must be completed and submitted.

-Under one name “income certificate” there are several documents with different formalities.
+Under one name “income certificate” there are several documents with different elements.
 It depends on who issues it and to whom it is addressed.
 The most important differences are the content, the scope and the period for which the income is documented.

 The most common types of income certificate are: